major macro economic indicators

-- Support from the international financial community, possibility of debt relief at the end of 2018
+- Support from the international financial community; possible debt relief

 - World leader in maritime transport

 - Very poor quality bank portfolio; high level of non-performing loans (48% in the first quarter of 2018)